 All specialties listed above are available through on-campus study.
 Family Nurse Practitioner, Neonatal Nurse Practitioner, and Psychiatric Mental Health Nurse Practitioner also offer a distance learning option.
 DNP coursework is completed online.
 If you select a campus-based specialty, you will be required to complete all of the specialty coursework by attending classes in person on our Columbus campus.

-As a BSN to DNP student, you can complete the program in four years of full-time study or five years of part-time study.
+As a BSN to DNP student, you can complete the program in three years of full-time study or four years of part-time study.
 The first phase of the program combines the DNP Clinical Expert coursework with the requirements to earn your Master of Science degree to become advanced-practice certified.
 In the final two years of study, you will complete your DNP immersion experiences and final project.

-A professional license or certification may be required to practice in the field of this academic program, or to advance or specialize in that field.
-This program meets licensure requirements in the State of Ohio and is approved by the Ohio Department of Higher Education.
+A professional license is required to practice in the field of this academic program, or to advance or specialize in that field.
+This program meets advanced practice registered nurse licensure requirements in the State of Ohio and is approved by the Ohio Department of Higher Education.

 If you are planning to seek a professional license or certification in a state other than Ohio, it is highly recommended that you contact the appropriate state licensing agency to seek information and guidance before beginning the program.
 In addition, online program availability may vary by state.
 For more information on state authorization requirements and disclosures related to online programs and state licensing board contact information, please visit online.osu.edu/state-authorization/disclosures.